httpwg/http-extensions/draft-ietf-httpbis-h2-websockets.md

 referred to in {{!RFC6455}}.
 The state of the WebSocket connection at this point is OPEN as defined by {{!RFC6455}}, Section 4.1.

-The HTTP/2 stream closure is also analagous to the TCP connection of
+The HTTP/2 stream closure is also analogous to the TCP connection of
 {{!RFC6455}}.
 Orderly TCP level closures are represented as END_STREAM ({{!RFC7540}} Section 6.1) flags and RST exceptions are represented with the RST_STREAM ({{!RFC7540}} Section 6.4) frame with the CANCEL